quantrocket/networking/README.md

     g++ -o demo src/*.cpp example1.cpp -lSDL -lSDL_net --std=c++0x

-To build the module and more complex demo application using gcc you can use:
+To build the module and more complex demo application (single threaded server) using gcc you can use:

     g++ -o demo src/*.cpp example2.cpp -lSDL -lSDL_net --std=c++0x

+To build the module and an even more complex demo application (same as example2 but using multi-threading) using gcc you can use

+    g++ -o demo src/*.cpp example3.cpp -lSDL -lSDL_net --std=c++0x

 I testet it using GNU/Linux Ubuntu 12.04 32-Bit and gcc 4.6.3.